 Students graduating from high schools in the following 26 counties in Northwest Kansas may be eligilble for Dane G. Hansen Scholarships: Cheyenne, Cloud, Decatur, Ellis, Ellsworth, Gove, Graham, Jewell, Lincoln, Logan, Mitchell, Norton, Osborne, Ottawa, Phillips, Rawlins, Republic, Rooks, Russell, Saline, Sheridan, Sherman, Smith, Thomas, Trego and Wallace.
 To apply for this scholarship click here.

 Since 1972, Soroptimist has been helping women the world over to reclaim their dreams through the Women's Opportunity Awards program.
-To be eligible for this award you must be a woman with primary financial resonsibility for supporting your family (including children, spouse, siblings and/or parents); attend or have been accepting to a vocational/skills training program, or an undergraduate degree program; have financial need; be motivated to achieve your educational and career goals; and reside in one of Soroptimist International of the Americas' member countries and territories (Aregentina, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Guam, Japan, Korea, Mexico, Panama, Paraguay, Peru, Philippines, Puerto Rico, Taiwan, USA, or Venezuela).
-Applications will be accepted July 1, 2016 to November 15, 2016.
+To be eligible for this award you must be a woman with primary financial responsibility for supporting your family (including children, spouse, siblings and/or parents); attend or have been accepting to a vocational/skills training program, or an undergraduate degree program; have financial need; be motivated to achieve your educational and career goals; and reside in one of Soroptimist International of the Americas' member countries and territories (Aregentina, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Guam, Japan, Korea, Mexico, Panama, Paraguay, Peru, Philippines, Puerto Rico, Taiwan, USA, or Venezuela).
 To apply for this scholarship click here.

 There are numerous scholarship opportunities for Phi Theta Kappa members.
 For in-depth information on all of these opportunities please visit https://www.ptk.org/Home.aspx